genesiscommunitysuccess/docs/docs/platform-reference/configure-key-modules/consolidators/advanced.md

 * **group** is optional and causes consolidations to be thread-safe between each other.
 This is useful to make sure numbers are correct if you need records to be consolidated based on different root tables.
 For example, TRADE -> ORDER and ORDER -> ORDER consolidations should be in the the same group.

 * **tables** which are the table joins used to get the data, in a similar way to the dataserver.
-A table has a name, and an alias used to bind the results of queries to variables and, optionally, the list of field names that will be used for numeric calculations in the node (consolidationFields attribute).
+A table has a name, and an alias used to bind the results of queries to variables and, optionally, the list of field names that will be used for numeric calculations in the node (`consolidationFields` attribute).
-* If you don't define a **consolidationFields** attribute, the consolidation manager will attempt to set all numeric values to **0** for each consolidation to avoid any potential null pointer exceptions (not efficient with large tables).
+* If you don't define a `consolidationFields` attribute, the consolidation manager will attempt to set all numeric values to **0** for each consolidation to avoid any potential null pointer exceptions (not efficient with large tables).
 Backward joins are also supported (only one per consolidation).

-* **groupBy** represents the unique "group" key to define where each event belongs.
+* **groupBy** represents the unique `group` key to define where each event belongs.
 This is a Groovy expression that needs to return a string, and all the aliases from `<tables>` are available as bindings.
 For convenience, there is a helper method called "group", that accepts multiple input values and concatenates them using the "|" symbol.

 IMPORTANT: Do not supply null values  to the group method.
 If you are using a nullable field,  use the elvis operator: